-[T]he...Georgia Supreme Court while under the dominance of Justice Lumpkin was not a neutral forum which heard disputes and applied even-handed justice in the factual and legal situations presented, but was an active arm of government, committed to the preservation of the slave system.
-In effect, Lumpkin's personal ld at 514.
-And finally, with regard to the state of the law of Georgia regarding the freeing of slaves in the state, Justice Lumpkin concluded with the fervor that only a faithful disciple of bondage could muster:
+[T]he...
+Georgia Supreme Court while under the dominance of Justice Lumpkin was not a neutral forum which heard disputes and applied even-handed justice in the factual and legal situations presented, but was an active arm of government, committed to the preservation of the slave system.
+In effect, Lumpkin's personal

 The object of the Statute's relating to manumission, was to prevent a horde of free persons of color from ravaging the morals and corrupting the feelings of our slaves.
-Experience bas taught our legislators that such a class, lazy, mischievous and corrupt, without any master to urge them to exertion, and scarcely any motive to make it, was an extremely dangerous example to our naturally indolent slaves.
+Experience has taught our legislators that such a class, lazy, mischievous and corrupt, without any master to urge them to exertion, and scarcely any motive to make it, was an extremely dangerous example to our naturally indolent slaves.
 They, therefore, declared that such a class should not be increased by manumission (save by consent of the Legislature) or by the admission of such persons from other States to reside therein.